-We realise it can be difficult to keep your mandatory documents up to date and current for the semester ahead, so this process allows you to see your placement details earlier than you might have otherwise done.
-This allows you to plan residential schools and labs around placement as well as organising family or work commitments to fit in around your placement.
+It can be difficult to keep your mandatory documents up to date and current for the semester ahead, so this process allows you to see your placement details earlier than you might have otherwise done.
+You can plan residential schools and labs around placement and organise family or work commitments to fit in around your placement.